-- (1) Obtain copies of all pleadings and relevant notices and demand ongoing discovery; - (2) Counsel the child concerning the subject matter of the litigation, the child's rights, the court system, the proceedings, the role of all participants (e.g., judge, parties and their advocates, intervenors, case workers, child's attorney), and what to expect in the legal process;
+- (1) Obtain copies of all pleadings and relevant notices and demand ongoing discovery; - (2) Counsel the child concerning the subject matter of the litigation, the child's rights; the court system, the proceedings, the role of all participants (e.g., judge, parties and their advocates, case workers performing court-ordered investigations, child's attorney), and what to expect in the legal process; - (3) Determine if a conflict of interest exists and observe ethical rules related to conflicts when the attorney is representing multiple siblings; - (4) Develop a theory and strategy of the case, including ultimate outcomes and goals to implement at hearings, including factual and legal issues;

-&lt;sup>2 See Kansas Attorney General Opinion No. 2001-28 (licensed social worker should comply with reporting law, and lawyer should inform client of conflicting duties of lawyer and social worker and allow client to decide whether to proceed with use of social worker); District of Columbia Bar Opinion 282 (1998) (provision in ethics rules that permits lawyer to reveal confidences when "required by law" does not authorize social worker to reveal confidences and secrets under law that does not apply to lawyer; however, while lawyer should inform social worker of duty to protect client confidences and secrets and should not provide legal advice to social worker regarding reporting obligations, lawyers' ethics rules cannot insulate social worker from legal obligation to report, and, as a result, lawyer should not request that social worker ignore reporting law and must inform client that social worker may be obligated to report).
+3 See Kansas Attorney General Opinion No. 2001-28 (licensed social worker should comply with reporting law, and attorney should inform client of conflicting duties of attorney and social worker and allow client to decide whether to proceed with use of social worker); District of Columbia Bar Opinion 282 (1998) (provision in ethics rules that permits attorney to reveal confidences when "required by law" does not authorize social worker to reveal confidences and secrets under law that does not apply to attorney; however, while attorney should inform social worker of duty to protect client confidences and secrets and should not provide legal advice to social worker regarding reporting obligations, attorneys' ethics rules cannot insulate social worker from legal obligation to report, and, as a result, attorney should not request that social worker ignore reporting law and must inform client that social worker may be obligated to report).

-- (3) Determine if a conflict of interest exists and observe ethical rules related to conflicts, when the attorney is representing multiple siblings; - (4) Develop a theory and strategy of the case, including ultimate outcomes and goals to implement at hearings and including factual and legal issues; - (5) Inform other parties and their representatives that he or she is representing the child and expects reasonable notification prior to case conferences, changes of placement, child interviews, and any changes of circumstances affecting the child and the child's family; - (6) Participate in depositions, negotiations, discovery, pre-trial conferences and hearings; - (7) Obtain evaluations and retain expert services if deemed necessary to effectively present the child's position; - (8) Review any Post-Adoption Contact Agreement with the child and advocate the child's position with respect to the terms; - (9) Obtain and review all court and agency records concerning the child's placement history and consult with all attorneys who had previously represented the child; and - (10) If the attorney is required, for any reason, to terminate representation of the child, the attorney must insure that the new attorney for the child receives all relevant court papers as well as other documents and information necessary to insure the least possible disruption in the case and/or trauma to the child.
+- (5) Inform other parties and their representatives that he or she is representing the child and expects reasonable notification regarding any changes of circumstances affecting the child and the child's family; - (6) Participate in depositions, negotiations, discovery, pre-trial conferences, and hearings; - (7) Consider whether a neglect petition or child protective investigation under F.C.A. § 1034 should be undertaken and, if appropriate and the client consents, make the necessary motions; - (8) Identify (upon consultation with the child) appropriate resources to assist with parenting time (as necessary) and to provide other services for the child; - (9) Obtain evaluations and retain expert services if deemed necessary to effectively present the child's position; - (10) Obtain and review all court and other records concerning the child's history and consult with all attorneys who had previously represented the child; and - (11) If the attorney is required, for any reason, to terminate representation of the child, he or she must ensure that the new attorney for the child receives all relevant court papers as well as other documents and information necessary to ensure the least possible disruption in the case and/or trauma to the child.

-The attorney should not be merely a fact-finder, but rather should zealously advocate a position on behalf of the child.
+The attorney should not be merely a fact-finder but, rather, should zealously advocate a position on behalf of the child.
 Delay is endemic to the family court process, but delay is especially harmful to children.
-The attorney for the child should take the initiative and not wait for other parties to take action.
-The attorney for the child should make all appropriate motions and seek any necessary orders in furtherance of the child's position.
+The attorney for the child should take the initiative and not wait for the other parties to take action.
+The attorney for the child should make all appropriate motions and seek any necessary orders, including interim or temporary orders, in furtherance of the child's position.